 Goebbels took propaganda opportunities when they presented themselves.
 For instance, a local SA leader, Horst Wessel, was shot by two communists in 1930.
 While normally such an incident would pass almost unnoticed, Goebbels elevated him to the status of martyr.
-Goebbels went so far as to turn a very clunky marching anthem favored by Wessel, "Raise the Flag," into the official Nazi Party anthem.
-The name Horst Wessel became one of the most recognized in Germany throughout the Nazi era even though he had been nobody special, and all due to Goebbels' propaganda.
+Goebbels went so far as to turn a very clunky marching anthem favored by Wessel, "Raise the Flag," into the official Party anthem.
+The name Horst Wessel became one of the most recognized in Germany throughout the Third Reich even though he had been nobody special, and all due to Goebbels' propaganda.

 |"This German woman was tormented by Polish beasts protected by the British.
 How do you explain this, Mr. Chamberlain?"|

 Gregor Strasser and his brother, meanwhile, were pushing their luck with Hitler.
-They viewed Hitler as just another Nazi who had come along after the party was formed.
+They viewed Hitler as just another follower who had come along after the party was formed.
 The Strassers began veering off into a different direction from Hitler, and even began publishing a newspaper in Berlin that was independent of Hitler, with different ideas.
 Hitler always viewed internal dissent as more dangerous than external, so he replaced Strasser as Reich leader of propaganda with Goebbels.
-Goebbels promptly banned the Strassers' newspaper, and the Strassers, miffed, left the Nazi Party (Strasser was among those eliminated in the 30 June 1934 Night of the Long Knives).
+Goebbels promptly banned the Strassers' newspaper, and the Strassers, miffed, left the Party (Strasser was among those eliminated in the 30 June 1934 Night of the Long Knives).